rhysmoggs/boutique_ado_v1/README.md

     - Back in your Gitpod workspace, enter the command: heroku_config , and enter your API key you copied when prompted.
     - Continue from step 3 above.
 If you get prompted to log in at any point:
       - Enter your Heroku username.
-      - Enter the API key you just copied.
+      - Enter the API key yoclearu just copied.

     Need to deploy again?
     You should just be able to add, commit and push, and if prompted enter your username and API key again."

 Due to the automatic deployment issues on heroku's part, any changes to your app will need to manually be added, commited and pushed again.
+Ignore the above if automatic is working.

+then push to heroku:
+`git push heroku main`
+    if error 'fatal, heroku does not appear to be a git repo...', you'll need to initialize by: heroku git:remote -a your_heroku_app_name_here
+    `heroku git:remote -a rhysmoggs-boutique-ado` then `git push heroku main` again.

 Click 'Open App' in heroku, and your project will be displayed here - no styling, but will add static files later.

+for automatic deployment:
+in Heroku > Deploy > Deployment Method, choose GitHub Connect to Github, search for your repo e.g. boutique.. then select it and click Connect.
+Enable Automatic Deploys

 Google django secret key generator website, generate one then copy it.
 Go to heroku website > Settings > Reveal Config Vars, add a new one: